orbky/video-downloader-for-raycast-windows/README.md

 To use this extension, you must have `yt-dlp` and `ffmpeg` installed on your machine.

-The easiest way to install this is using [Homebrew](https://brew.sh/).
-After you have Homebrew installed, run the following command in your terminal:
+The easiest way to install this is using [Scoop](https://scoop.sh/).
+After you have Scoop installed, run the following command in your terminal:

 ```bash